azxzhou/at5989-s24-codelab1-week4/README.md

 # week 4

-homework: make game with this
+homework: add high score table to existing or new game

 bonus: add names to high score (not mandatory)